Microsoft Access Programmer In Scottsdale, AZ

 Access + SQL Server

 Sometimes the forms are fine and the trouble lives in the old data file behind them.
-We keep the screens people already know, move the heavy tables and bigger queries to SQL Server, and make the system a lot easier to live with.
+Moving the heavy tables and bigger queries to SQL Server usually fixes it.
+The screens people already know stay in place.
+The file stops being something the office works around.

 Access Repair

 Some files are actually corrupted.
-Others are just buried under years of quick patches, copy-and-paste code, and slow queries.
-We trace the real failure points, repair what can stay, and rebuild the parts that keep breaking under normal use.
+A lot more are just buried under years of quick patches, copy-and-paste VBA, and queries nobody cleaned up after the last round of changes.
+We trace the real failure points rather than patching around them again.

 VBA, Forms & Reports